krjuhasz/Kata-Loggers/README.md

 ### ADR 1.
 On Premise Setup
 * Status: Proposed
 * Context: The application has to have a high availability and high performance.
-* Decision: The complete MonitorMe infrastructure will be deployed separately into every hosptial as a standalone on premise setup.
+* Decision: The complete MonitorMe infrastructure will be deployed separately into every hospital as a standalone on premise setup.
 This will ensure that the system will be independent from any external vendor or internet issues.
 The system will have a high level of responsivity and low response time, due to all components will be in the same local network.
 * Consequences: This will result in a higher installation  and maintenance cost of the overall MonitorMe infrastructure..

 ### ADR 2.
 Use of a Time Series Database